quintusfelix/pyroom/README.md

 PyRoom is a fullscreen simple text editor, without a toolbar, a menubar or anything that would distract the user from his most important task: writing.
+Note: as of writing the testing branch will have new features and master will recieve some kind of longer term work, that should work

 Dependencies
 ------------